konsdibons/4d/README.md

 > brew install gawk

-### Python with pillow, mathplotlib and numpy
+### Python and Anaconda

-Many utilities and specific-purpose tools used by 4d are written in the Python scripting language (version 2.7.x).
+Many utilities and specific-purpose tools used by 4d are written in the Python scripting language.
 We recommend using a scientific Python installation like Anaconda or Canopy.
 You can also use the EMAN2.2 Python environment based on Anaconda (see below).

 You also need **pip** and the module **pil** (or pillow).

 <ins>On Linux:</ins>
-> apt-get install python2.7 (or yum install python2.7)

 > apt-get install python3

-> pip3 install pillow

-> pip3 install matplotlib

 <ins>On Mac OSX:<ins>